nodeschool/saopaulo/README.md

 ## Talk to us

 We utilize [GitHub Issues](https://github.com/nodeschool/saopaulo/issues) like a message board and keep almost all of our communication in the open.
-Feel free to create new issues to make suggestions on how NodeSchool Oakland can improve and grow.
+Feel free to create new issues to make suggestions on how NodeSchool Sao Paulo can improve and grow.

 -----